bgabbasov/menta-0.3/doc/design-specification/thinking-life-cycle.md

 Represents Web Service that server User requests.
 Requests contain subscription information (callbacks) of clients.
 All work will be processed by MentaCoresService

 ## MessageBus
-3rd party component, that support messaging functionality.
+3rd party component, that supports messaging functionality.
 (MSMQ for example in Windows and http://qpid.apache.org/ for Linux)

 ## MentaCoreService
 Workers that hold functionality of system.
 Based on PubSub template.
 Using Scala Actor.
 When Request came from Message Bus create a chain of actors according to workflow.
 Run different selectors and wait while processing finished.

 ## MentaDataService
 Database services that will be shared across different instances